andrewcooke/pytyp/doc-src/index.rst

 Welcome to Pytyp's documentation!
 =================================

-Pytyp extends the standard JSON and YAML modules to generate arbitrary Python classes (standard support builds only lists and dicts).
-It can also work in reverse, generating JSON or YAML from existing classes.
-This means:
+Pytyp offers:

- * Easier integration with systems that communicate using JSON and YAML.
+ * Easier integration with systems that communicate using :mod:`JSON
+   <pytyp.s11n.json>` and :mod:`YAML <pytyp.s11n.yaml>`.

  * Configurations files in a format that is more natural and expressive than Python's configparser library.

-Although pytyp works with "ordinary" Python classes, you do need to follow some rules.
-These are explained in the documentation for the :mod:`pytyp` package.
-The :mod:`pytyp.json` and :mod:`pytyp.yaml` packages contain routines for interacting with those two formats.

-The mechanism used to implement decoding of "untyped" data streams from JSON and YAML also supports :ref:`strong_types` (runtime verification of values against type declarations).
+ * Experimental support for :ref:`strong_types` (runtime verification of values against type declarations, typed attributes, and dispatch by type).

 To install from `Pypi <http://pypi.python.org/pypi/pytyp>`_::